 Vista Maria has a supplemental executive retirement plan (SERP) providing supplemental retirement benefits for designated executives.
 Under the program, the Board of Directors approves an annual amount to be credited to the designated executives' accounts.
-That amounts vests over 5 years from the date of the Board approval.
+That amount vests over 5 years from the date of the Board approval.
 Amounts that are 100% vested must be disbursed pursuant to the appropriate disbursement date requirements.

-Compensation expense for the SERP for the years ended December 31, 2023 and 2022 was \$67,881 and \$84,603, respectively.
-In addition, \$89,977 of benefits previously accrued were forfeited during 2023.
-Vista Maria has accrued the vested balance of the SERP in the amount of \$127,115 and \$232,142 for the years ended December 31, 2023 and 2022, respectively.
+Compensation expense for the SERP for the years ended December 31, 2024 and 2023 was \$32,333 and \$67,881, respectively.
+In addition, \$1,854 and \$89,977 of benefits previously accrued were forfeited during 2024 and 2023, respectively.
+Vista Maria has accrued the vested balance of the SERP in the amount of \$112,794 and \$127,115 for the years ended December 31, 2024 and 2023, respectively.